 Brandenburg has set up an emergency aid program in the form of non-repayable grants, staggered according to the number of employees (EE).
-Up to 5 EE = EUR 9k, up to 15 EE = EUR 15k, up to 50 EE = EUR 30k and up to 100 EE = EUR 60k This does not apply to companies that were in difficulties before the corona crisis.
+Up to 5 EE = EUR 9k, up to 15 EE = EUR 15k, up to 50 EE = EUR 30k and up to 100 EE = EUR 60k.
+This does not apply to companies that were in difficulties before the corona crisis.
+For conversion into EE, see Baden-Württemberg.